-If module of common ratio is greater than 1 progression shows exponential growth of terms towards infinity, if it is less than 1, but not zero, progression shows exponential decay of terms towards zero.
+If the common ratio module is greater than 1, progression shows the exponential growth of terms towards infinity; if it is less than 1, but not zero, progression shows exponential decay of terms towards zero.

 N-th term of the progression is found as